numrahq/fullstack-test-backend/IMPROVEMENTS.md

 Apparently, there are some conventions in Python that would allow us to force which package can use which other package.

 This is useful to highlight architecural dependencies, for instance, when following a clean architecure approach internal layers must be ignorante about its most-immediate external layer.

+## Separation of concerns

+The repository is also updating the domain, instead of just commiting/rejecting changes on the domain.
+At first this seems a neglible detail but it tends to:

+- Create anemic domains: the model become just a "bag of data"
+- Leak responsabilities: if the domain doesn't change itself, we break OOP's concept of encapsulation
+- Difficulty on enforcing consistency rules: rules about consistent state of the model can be anywhere, making it hard to support the codebase

+## Business explicitness

+Tho the code gets a bit more complicated, it's nice to be explicit about possible scenarios that might happen.
+For instance, at the moment, if I call approve and then reject, the latter operation overwrites the first, it's not clear if this is a desired outcome.

+The API layer should call either another piece of code that knows how to handle many different scenarios.
+In some architectures, this is a service or use case layer, where we can write code that is concerned with such things.

+The service's code knows each possible valid business variation, which includes blocking invalida scenarios.